 9. Create a Killer Culture

-As many people talk about Zappo’s infamous work culture as they do its shoes.
-And yes, the company has hit some road bumps in its growth, but consistently investing in creating a killer culture has driven a number of business benefits.
+As many people talk about Zappo’s work culture as they do its shoes.
+And yes, the company has hit some road bumps in its growth.
+But consistently investing in creating a killer culture has driven a number of business benefits.

 Customers want to buy from companies that treat their workers well.
-At the same time, these companies can attract the best talent, who – in turn – go on to provide great service for the company’s customers.
+At the same time, these companies can attract the best talent.
+This talent—in turn—goes on to provide great service for the company’s customers.

 It’s a win-win cycle that leads to positive growth and the development of a compelling competitive edge.